COVID-19 Alert - For the latest information on the novel coronavirus in Kentucky, please visit kycovid19.ky.gov

 are temporarily registered.

 The purpose of the Kentucky Board of Massage Therapy is to administer and enforce the statutory authority and to monitor the needs of the consuming public.
 The board examines and licenses all eligible candidates for entry into the profession as a massage therapist.
 It recommends appropriate changes in the law to assure fairness and equality.
 The board conducts formal hearings when necessary and prosecutes by due process any violators of KRS 309.350 to 309.364.

-The Office of Occupations and Professions suggests completing your renewal at least two weeks prior to your expiration date.
+The Department of Professional Licensing suggests completing your renewal at least six weeks prior to your renewal date.